Building a Design System Generator from Scratch

 Extending the Generator

-The architecture is modular.
-You can add new generation dimensions without changing existing ones:
+The architecture is modular — add a dimension without touching the existing ones:

 interface DesignSystem {